bdoyle0182/cryptoTips/Encryption.md

 ```

 **Advanced Note**: While **CBC** mode is the most common, **CTR** is just as secure, and has the nice property of being pre-computable!
 Consider using **CTR** in place of **CBC**.
 Make sure you do good research before so you can implement everything correctly, and make sure you use a **random** IV!

+**Advanced Note**: A random IV is not required if the first block of a message is filled with random data and discarded during decryption.
+While IVs are a good practice in general, the first block randomness construction may be better for your implementation.
+Make sure you've done enough research before you attempt to implement a protocol this way!